adamhrv/vframe/docs/redaction.md

 done
 ```

-If you're on a remote computer, create a tmux session to monitor:
+On a remote computerc reate a tmux session to monitor and detach
 ```
 tmux new -s detect
 conda activate vframe